Poultry primary processing (slaughter and butchery) food safety

 You're a primary processor if you slaughter and dress poultry.
-Find out about your responsibilities as a primary processor of poultry.
+Find out your responsibilities as a primary processor of poultry.

 What primary processors must do